byhoratiss/form-builder/guide/form-builder/index.md

 - __$options__ an array of options that modify the behaviour
 	- _template_ add a custom template
 	- _label_ set the label text, human version of the $name is used as a default
-	- _errors_ the errors for the field (Validation or Jelly) defaults with the errors for this field from the validaiton
+	- _errors_ the errors for the field (Validation or Jelly) defaults with the errors for this field from the validation
 	-	_object_ (Validaiton or Jelly) defaults to the current object
 - __$attributes__ html attributes for the input. id and name are prefilled by default.
 Jelly also sets HTML5 validation based on the database field